Zad-Walid/MLOps-Course-Labs/README.md

 - **Reproducibility:** All runs and artifacts are tracked for easy comparison.
 - **API:** FastAPI app for serving predictions and health checks.
 - **Testing:** Automated tests for API endpoints.
+- **Docker Support:** Easily build and deploy the app in a containerized environment.

 ## MLflow Artifacts